auraecosystem/design-review-automation/DISCUSSION.md

 - **Expected:** viewing an image works on all models, as it does on Claude and in the local Copilot CLI.
 - **Actual:** GPT sessions stop with CAPIError 400 / upstream 404 right after viewing an image.

-## Impact

-Any cloud agent task that looks at a screenshot or image asset fails on the default model (Auto → GPT-5.4).
-The same error appears on public Copilot PRs, e.g. drrowdev/stillroom-wardrobe#7.